-I know that the market has several cheaper options like the GoFit Gravity and Fitindex.
+I know that the market has several cheaper options like the GoFit Gravity.
 However, all these ultra-budget options wouldn’t last because they’re made of cheap materials.

 The RitFit is simply the most affordable option that I would recommend without sacrificing quality in the process.